Great Famine (Ireland): Blight in Ireland

-Prior to the arrival of Phytophthora infestans, commonly known as "blight", only two main potato plant diseases had been discovered.
-One was called "dry rot" or "taint", and the other was a virus known popularly as "curl".
-Phytophthora infestans is an oomycete (a variety of parasitic, non-photosynthetic organisms closely related to brown algae, and not a fungus).
+Before the arrival of Phytophthora infestans, commonly known as "blight", only two main potato plant diseases had been discovered.
+One was "dry rot" or "taint", and the other was a virus known popularly as "curl".
+Phytophthora infestans is an oomycete (a variety of parasitic, non-photosynthetic organism closely related to brown algae, and not a fungus).

 In 1851, the Census of Ireland Commissioners recorded 24 failures of the potato crop going back to 1728, of varying severity.
 General crop failures, through disease or frost, were recorded in 1739, 1740, 1770, 1800, and 1807.
 In 1821 and 1822, the potato crop failed in Munster and Connaught.
 In 1830 and 1831, counties Mayo, Donegal, and Galway suffered likewise.
 In 1832, 1833, 1834, and 1836, dry rot and curl caused serious losses, and in 1835 the potato failed in Ulster.
 Widespread failures throughout Ireland occurred in 1836, 1837, 1839, 1841, and 1844.
 According to Woodham-Smith, "the unreliability of the potato was an accepted fact in Ireland".

-Experts are still unsure of how and when blight arrived in Europe; it almost certainly was not present prior to 1842, and probably arrived in 1844.
-The origin of the pathogen has been traced to the Toluca Valley in Mexico, whence it spread within North America and then to Europe.
+Experts are still unsure how and when blight arrived in Europe; it almost certainly was not present before 1842, and probably arrived in 1844.
+The pathogen has been traced to the Toluca Valley in Mexico, whence it spread within North America and then to Europe.
 The 1845–1846 blight was caused by the HERB-1 strain of the blight.

 Potato production during the Great Famine.
 Note: years 1844, 1845, 1846, and 1848 are extrapolated.

-In 1844, Irish newspapers carried reports concerning a disease that had attacked the potato crops in America for two years.
+In 1844, Irish newspapers carried reports of a disease that had attacked the potato crops in America for two years.
 In 1843 and 1844, blight largely destroyed the potato crops in the Eastern United States.
 Ships from Baltimore, Philadelphia, or New York City could have carried diseased potatoes from these areas to European ports.
-American plant pathologist William C. Paddock posited that the blight was transported via potatoes being carried to feed passengers on clipper ships sailing from America to Ireland.
+American plant pathologist William C. Paddock posited that the blight was transported via potatoes carried to feed passengers on clipper ships from America to Ireland.
 Once introduced in Ireland and Europe, blight spread rapidly.
 By mid-August 1845, it had reached much of northern and central Europe; Belgium, The Netherlands, northern France, and southern England had all already been affected.